opensecuritycontroller/community/testing/testcases/sf_testcases.md

 User can import and upload a VNF service function image to OSC.

 **Required Initial State:**
-OSC can contact a VNF image server to upload the file.
+OSC can import the image file from the local system or a remote server.

 **Steps:**
 1. Launch OSC web application: `https://OSC-ip-address`.